matrixtribe/cs330Daily/PLP Assignment 4 - JavaScript Control Flow.md

     if (a){
         console.log("This single condition statement is True")
     } else {
-        console.log("This single condition statement is False");
+        console.log("This single condition statement is False")
     }
     // multi-condition if/else statement (i.e. "if x>0 && y< 10)
     if (a && x){
         console.log("This multi-condition statement is True")
     } else {
-        console.log("This multi-condition statement is False");
+        console.log("This multi-condition statement is False")
     }

     // if/else if/else